GiladLeef/robovision/README.md

 Use labelme to easily label your data in a click of a button.

-Dev dependencies:

-`pip install torch labelme`

-runtime dependencies:
+Dependencies:

-`pip install numpy onnxruntime opencv-python`
+`pip install numpy onnxruntime opencv-python torch labelme`

 ## TODO